Taylor Health Science Bldg.

 This is a two-year, full-time program that prepares students to enter the health care profession as a competent entry-level radiographer.
 Professional competence is achieved through a blend of theoretical and practical coursework which includes didactic and clinical experience at cooperating hospitals, clinics, and doctors’ offices.
 It consists of five semesters of academic studies with coordinated practice in area imaging departments.
 Clinical rotation shifts vary anywhere from 6:00 a.m. to 11 p.m.
 Saturday rotations will be required in the third, fourth, and fifth semesters.

-The Medical Radiography Program is located in located the Russell Taylor Health Science Center and has 6,000 square feet of dedicated classroom and lab space.
-This consists of two state-of-the-art classrooms, darkroom, and energized labs.
-The lab equipment is cutting-edge technology, including two stationary GE Proteus units, a mobile x-ray unit, Konica CR reader, and PACS.
-This equipment is, in most cases, exactly like the equipment the radiography students will be using at the clinical sites, which makes transferring of learning easier.
+The Medical Radiography Program is located in the Russell Taylor Health Science Center and has 6,000 square feet of dedicated classroom and lab space.
+Lab equipment includes two stationary GE Proteus units, a mobile x-ray unit, C-arm and a Konica CR reader with PACS.
+This equipment is, in most cases, consistent with equipment used at the clinical sites allowing for easier transfer of skills and knowledge.

 The DSU Medical Radiography Program is accredited through the Joint Review Committee on Education in Radiologic Technology (JRCERT), the national accrediting agency for radiography programs which assures that programs follow standards to maintain academic excellence.
 JRCERT may be contacted at: